What Is the Difference Between an Observation and Inference?

 Inferences can be based on:

 - Logical reasoning: Using deductive or inductive logic to connect observations.
-For example, if a plant’s leaves turn yellow and the soil is dry, one might infer that the plant needs water.
+Even so, for example, if a plant’s leaves turn yellow and the soil is dry, one might infer that the plant needs water. - Prior knowledge: Drawing on existing information or experiences to explain observations.
+A teacher might infer that a student is struggling with math based on their performance in class.

 - Hypotheses: Formulating testable explanations for observed phenomena.
 A scientist might infer that a chemical reaction occurs because of specific conditions, leading to an experiment to test this idea.